Nmstr/LightDrive/docs/other/visualizer_stage_model_file.md

 that are also in the model.json.
 Each object can have a `color` property, which sets the color of the object.
 They should also have a `surface_overrides` property, which is an array of surface indices and colors.
 The colors are in hexadecimal format.
 They override the color of the surface with the given index.
+The `initial_camera_position` property is an array of three numbers, which represent the initial camera position in the 3D space.
+The camera will be placed at this position when the model is loaded.
+This needs to be properly set for VR support.

 An example config.json file:
 ```